-Neurological issues can affect pets of any age or breed and symptoms vary so it's important for pet parents to know the signs.
-Today our Tucson veterinary team share some signs that your pet may be suffering from a neurological issue.
+Neurological issues can affect pets of any age or breed and symptoms vary, so it's important for pet parents to know the signs.
+In this post, you'll read about signs that your pet may be suffering from a neurological issue.

 What are neurological issues?